- Campylobacter infection (also called campylobacteriosis) is a bacterial infection.

 - The best treatment for campylobacter infection is to rest and drink plenty of fluids.

-Campylobacter infection causes gastroenteritis that can last for 1 to 2 weeks.
+Campylobacter infection (also called campylobacteriosis) is a bacterial infection.
+It causes stomach cramps and diarrhoea that can last for 1 to 2 weeks.
 Most people recover if they rest and drink fluids, but they can also be given antibiotics if needed.
 In rare cases, campylobacter may cause other illnesses.

 What causes campylobacter infection?

-Campylobacter infection (also called campylobacteriosis) is caused by the campylobacter bacteria.
-Unlike some other microorganisms that cause food poisoning, campylobacter doesn’t often cause outbreaks of gastroenteritis that affect many people.
+Campylobacter infection is caused by the campylobacter bacteria.
+Unlike other bacteria that cause food poisoning, campylobacter doesn’t often cause outbreaks of gastroenteritis that affect many people.
 It usually causes only isolated cases of illness.

 You can be infected with campylobacter if you:

 - eat contaminated food (mainly poultry)

 - have contact with contaminated pets or farm animals